 It is important to provide instruction that is developmentally appropriate and age appropriate.
 Using real materials is a way to make instruction more age appropriate for older students.
-For example, a 13 year old student may be functioning at a 8 month old developmental level, but it is hardly appropriate to provide them with an infant/toddler toy to entertain themselves.
+For example, a 13-year-old student may be functioning at an 8-month-old developmental level, but it is hardly appropriate to provide them with an infant/toddler toy to entertain themselves.
 It is much more appropriate to locate materials that have similar features the student is interested in, but are age appropriate.
-It is also important when developing lessons and activities, to asses the student's unique needs and incorporate their IEP goals and objectives naturally and systematically throughout the day.
+It is also important when developing lessons and activities, to asses the student's unique needs and incorporates their IEP goals and objectives naturally and systematically throughout the day.
 Setting up stations will help encourage exploration and active participation in classroom activities.
 This is because students will know where they can find activity areas and materials.

 As students become successful, you can then begin adding steps to the task.
 Select the activities based on skills the student needs to work on, but also be sure to make it fun and allow students to be successful.
 Simplify the language that you use with students.
 Short phrases repeated in a rhythmic cadence or sung to a familiar tune can be effective for communicating directions.

 Learning activities should be meaningful to the student and be relevant to their world.
 Different approaches will need to be used for all areas of the curriculum.
 It is ideal to teach skills that are functional.
 Consider the functionality of the skill and focus on those that will lead to the greatest independence possible.
 Students can and should still be exposed to print and/or braille when at all possible, but a focus should be on the environmental print/braille that the student will need and will encounter.